torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 LIBNVDIMM PMEM and BLK
 ======================

-Prior to the arrival of the NFIT, non-volatile memory was described to a system in various ad-hoc ways.
+Prior to the arrival of the NFIT, yesn-volatile memory was described to a system in various ad-hoc ways.
 Usually only the bare minimum was provided, namely, a single system-physical-address range where writes are expected to be durable after a system power loss.
-Now, the NFIT specification standardizes not only the description of PMEM, but also BLK and platform message-passing entry points for control and configuration.
+Now, the NFIT specification standardizes yest only the description of PMEM, but also BLK and platform message-passing entry points for control and configuration.